May and summer aid

 - Complete the Free Application for Federal Student Aid (FAFSA) for the current academic year (or make sure the University has it on file).

-- Register half time or more (6 or more credits) for course work in May session and/or summer term(s) combined.
+- Register half time or more for course work in May session and/or summer term(s) combined (6 or more credits for undergraduate students) (3 or more credits for graduate students).

 - You may be eligible for a federal Pell Grant if you enroll in only 1 credit